Consumer and Worker Protection311

 Attention: Federal Parent PLUS Loan Borrowers.
 Take action ASAP to lock in loan benefits such as access to generous income-driven repayment (IDR) plans and Public Service Loan Forgiveness (PSLF) program.
 Consolidation applications take at least 8 weeks to process and must be fully completed by July 1, 2026.
 Get free, confidential, personalized guidance from NYC Financial Empowerment Centers below.

-The City of New York offers 2 ways you can get free, confidential, personalized guidance to lower student loan payments.
+The City of New York offers free, confidential, personalized guidance to lower student loan payments.

 No strings attached.
 No surprise charges later.
 We keep your information safe and will never sell it.